 Hedges powers Padres to 6-3 victory over slumping White Sox

-San Diego Padres' Austin Hedges right, celebrates with teammate Erick Ayabar left, at home plate after hitting a solo home run during the fifth inning of an interleague baseball game against the Chicago White Sox, Friday, May 12, 2017, in Chicago. - Austin Hedges homered and drove in three runs with two out, and the San Diego Padres handed the Chicago White Sox their sixth straight loss with a 6-3 victory on Friday night.
+Austin Hedges homered and drove in three runs with two out, and the San Diego Padres handed the Chicago White Sox their sixth straight loss with a 6-3 victory on Friday night.
+Matt Szczur also homered on the first pitch of only the 10th game ever between the teams.

 Add your comments below